sahib/rmlint/docs/rmlint.1.rst

 * ``py``: Outputs a python script and a JSON document, just like the **json** formatter.
   The JSON document is written to ``.rmlint.json``, executing the script will make it read from there.
-This formatter is mostly intented for complex usecases where the lint needs special handling.
+This formatter is mostly intented for complex use-cases where the lint needs special handling.
 Therefore the python script can be modified to do things standard ``rmlint`` is not able to do easily.